 With its strong drying winds that can go on for days, that so reduces Calgary's natural tree population.
 The chinook can fool trees into thinking spring has arrived and at the same time dry trees out to the point of death.

 It is these unpredictable and changing conditions that kept the native numbers so low.

 Calgary sits on the cusp of two hardiness zones, 2 and 3.
 Those are pretty severe numbers.
 Hardiness zones are a system that was developed so that gardeners and horticulturalists could know what introduced plants would survive.
 Basically the arctic pole is a zero and the tip of Florida is a ten.

 These zones have no straight lines but squiggle around mountain ranges and cold flat prairie areas.

-A north american hardiness zone map looks like a sort of paint by number outline, there is a lot of variation as you move around, but the system works.
+A North American hardiness zone map looks like a sort of paint-by-number outline Tthere is a lot of variation as you move around, but the system works.

 Here are seven posts dealing with everything from initial selection through to planting and staking as required: